hyperledger/indy-node/design/anoncreds.md

     * It's needed to fulfill Requirements 5.
 * This attribute can be considered as `m3` special attribute (`m1` is master secret, `m2` is credential context, `m3` is issuance time).
 * The `issuanceTime` can be disclosed in each proof.
+    * The Verifier should use Predicates (instead of disclosing) for the value of `issuanceTime`.
-    * We do not force disclosing `issuanceTime` (if want to avoid correlation), but if it's not disclosed, then there is a chance the the proof verification will fail because of key rotations.
+    * We do not force disclosing `issuanceTime` (if want to avoid correlation), but if it's not disclosed and not verified as a Predicate, then there is a chance the the proof verification will fail because of key rotations.
     * If `issuanceTime` is not disclosed, then the latest keys will be used.